KenanZhu/KNZ_Convert/Readme.md

 2024/11/17: Supports conversion between RINEX2.xx format and RINEX3.xx format, and also supports
             conversion between the same major versions.

+2024/11/18: Correct crash when input RINEX file with comment in the middle of data; Enhance the
+            speed of converting.

 ### UPDATE PLAN
 1. ~~Short-term  goals：Supports conversion of RINEX2.xx and RINEX3.xx observation files.~~ √
 2. Middle-term goals：Supports conversion of RINEX2.xx and RINEX3.xx broadcast ephemeris files.